-The last blog post I explained how powerful it can be for women to get up close and personal with our menstrual cycle.
+In the last blog post I explained how powerful it can be for us women to get up close and personal with our menstrual cycle.

 Two ways I suggested doing this was by one; tracking your cycle with an app and secondly understanding the four different parts of your cycle as spring (pre-ovulation), summer (ovulation), autumn ( pre-menstruation ) and winter (menstruation).

 When we track our cycle and thus know what season we are currently in, we can choose the yoga practise we need from a place of self love, intelligence and intuition.

 So let’s begin our story in winter.
 Menstruation.
 All you wanna do is curl up under your covers with tea and a hot water bottle.